-Parkinson’s disease is unique as the side effects and symptoms can impact people in different ways.
+The 5 stages of Parkinson’s disease are completely unique as the side effects and symptoms can impact people in different ways.
 The main symptoms of Parkinson’s include uncontrollable shaking or tremors, slowed movement, balance difficulties and stiffness in limbs.

 This is the mildest form of Parkinson’s that any individual can experience.
-During stage 1, there may be slight symptoms, but, they are not severe enough to significantly impact daily tasks and overall standards of living.
+During stage 1, there may be slight symptoms, but these are not severe enough to significantly impact daily tasks and overall standards of living.
 In many cases, Parkinson’s symptoms can be so minimal that they are easily missed.

 A common stage 1 symptom of Parkinson’s disease is tremors or other movement difficulties only impacting one side of the body.
 Some patients in this stage may notice changes in posture, walking and facial expressions.
-There are various different prescribable medications that can work to reduce any symptoms during this stage of the disease.
+Different prescribable medications can work to reduce any symptoms during this stage of the disease.

 The second stage is a moderate form of Parkinson’s as the symptoms are more noticeable than the previous stage.
 Stiffness, trembling and tremors may be more severe (across one or both sides of the body) and changes in facial expression can become more apparent.

-Stage 3 is considered the ‘middle stage’ of Parkinson’s, marking a major turning point in the progression of the disease.
-The symptoms remain similar to those in stage 2, however, patients within this stage are now more likely to experience decreased reflexes. loss of balance and all-round slower movement.
+Stage 3 is considered the ‘middle stage’ of the 5 stages of Parkinson’s Disease, marking a major turning point in the progression of the disease.
+The symptoms remain similar to those in stage 2, however, patients within this stage are now more likely to experience decreased reflexes. loss of balance and all-around slower movement.
 This is the reason falls become more common within stage 3; as general coordination begins to decrease considerably.

 This is the stage where most Parkinson’s disease patients lose their independence and have to rely on care and assistance to live comfortably.
 During stage 4, Parkinson’s symptoms become severe and restrict the overall possibilities of the sufferer considerably.

-Stage 5 is the most advanced of the stages of Parkinson’s disease.
+Stage 5 Parkinson’s Disease is the most advanced of the stages.
 The legs can become so stiff that it becomes somewhat impossible to stand or walk.
 As balance and control of the body also continue to decrease, round-the-clock assistance is necessary to prevent injury through falling.
 To combat this, the individual may require a wheelchair to move around, or alternatively, may become bedridden.

-Up to 30% of people within this stage experience confusion, delusions and hallucinations.
-As the stage advances, Dementia can also occur, making it difficult to concentrate, conversate and think clearly.
-In this stage, full-time assistance is necessary in the form of a full-time carer.
+Up to 30% of people experience confusion, delusions and hallucinations with stage 5 Parkinson’s Disease.
+As the stage advances, Dementia can also occur, making it difficult to concentrate, converse and think clearly.
+In this stage, full-time assistance is necessary for the form of a full-time carer.

 Parkinson’s Care with Trinity Homecare

-Receiving the highest levels of care at home unearths many benefits for Parkinson’s patients.
+Receiving the highest levels of care at home unearths many benefits for patients no matter where they are in the 5 stages of Parkinson’s Disease.
 Our specially trained TrinityCarers are there to provide one-to-one personalised care; giving you more care and attention around the clock than you would receive in a care home.

 Additionally, living in your familiar surroundings can also help significantly reduce the risk of trips and falls, which can cause serious damage later in life as the rate of recovery significantly decreases.
-Unfamiliar environments can also cause extreme confusion for Parkinson’s patients in the later stages – so remaining at home can boost mental awareness through familiar comforts and surroundings.
+Unfamiliar environments can also cause extreme confusion for patients when approaching stage 5 Parkinson’s Disease – so remaining at home can boost mental awareness through familiar comforts and surroundings.